mikellykels/autorig/README.md

 ## Overview

-This repository contains the codebase for a Maya auto-rigging tool that demonstrates:
+This repository contains the codebase for a Maya modular rigging tool that demonstrates:

 - Python programming for Maya rigging automation
 - Object-oriented design for modular rig components